 Article XIV.
 Officer and Director Liability

-There shall be no liability on the part of any officer or director in any proceeding brought by Members (or a Member) of the Corporation in the right of the Corporation or on behalf of the Members (or Member) of the Corporation, for any damages assessed against an officer or Director arising out of any single transaction, occurrence, or course of conduct pursuant to Section 13.1-870.1 of the Code of Virginia, as may be amended from time to time unless otherwise provided by the laws of the Commonwealth of Virginia.
-However, pursuant to Section 13.1-870.1C of the Code of Virginia, the liability of an officer or Director shall not be limited as
+There shall be no liability on the part of any Officer or Director in any proceeding brought by Members (or a Member) of the Corporation in the right of the Corporation or on behalf of the Members (or Member) of the Corporation, for any damages assessed against an officer or Director arising out of any single transaction, occurrence, or course of conduct pursuant to Section 13.1-870.1 of the Code of Virginia, as may be amended from time to time unless otherwise provided by the laws of the Commonwealth of Virginia.
+However, pursuant to Section 13.1-870.1C of the Code of Virginia, the liability of an Officer or Director shall not be limited as

-provided in this Article XIV if the officer or Director engaged in willful misconduct or a knowing violation of the criminal law.
+provided in this Article XIV if the Officer or Director engaged in willful misconduct or a knowing violation of the criminal law.

 Article XV.
 Amendments